 January no Eating Out Challenge.

 For one month we challenged ourselves to only eat food from our grocery shopping.
 No more coffees on the way to work.
-No more picking up a lunch, even of you forget yours.
+No more picking up lunch, even if you forget yours.
 No more take out or restaurants.

 We needed a shock to our system to reverse all the bad habits we’d picked up.
 We figured a month was long enough to wake us up and get us back in the kitchen.